Jan. 6 Committee Details How Trump Pressured GOP Election Officials

+Bowers also testified that when he stood his ground and refused to convene Arizona legislators to do this, another Trump lawyer, disgraced college professor John Eastman, told him to “just do it and let the courts sort it out.”

+“You're asking me to do something against my oath, and I will not break my oath,” Bowers remembered responding to Trump, Giuliani and others.

 The Jan.
-6 Committee started its fourth hearing Tuesday by laying out how former President Donald Trump tried to pressure Republican state-level government officials from Arizona and Georgia to overturn the 2020 election results.
+6 Committee started its fourth hearing Tuesday by laying out just how close former President Donald Trump came to achieving his goal.

 Chairman Bennie Thompson (D-MS) said the “pressuring of public servants into betraying their oath was a fundamental part of the playbook” by Trump, and that only “a handful of officials... stood between Donald Trump and the upending of American democracy."